All Episodes

 How is that going to work out?

-According to the Quinnipiac, New York Times CBS News poll, Obama running nearly even with Romney among white voters that don't have college degrees.
+According to the Quinnipiac, New York Times, CBS news poll, Obama running nearly even with Romney among white voters that don't have college degrees.

 Poll found that nearly half of all white voters without college degrees say that the economy is improving, and most give Obama some credit.

-That's the Quinnipiact poll.
+That's the Quinnipiac poll.

-They are trying to tell us that white working class voters are now moving towards Obama, even though he wrote them off.
+They are trying to tell us that white working-class voters are now moving towards Obama, even though he wrote them off.

-And that ads were dismissed as not relevant by one respondent, Dana Hogan, Cincinnati.
+It says here that the economy remains a top issue on the minds of voters and that ads were dismissed as not relevant by one respondent, Dana Hogan, Cincinnati.

 I don't believe any of that.

-You think women are that dumb?
+Really, you think women are that dumb?

 Well, the Obama campaign does, yes.